 Having a discussion about the value of bloggers in helping wineries raise their profiles is a valid one.
 Having been a PR in the tech industry, this was something we did a few years back.
 But bloggers should be part of the wider PR debate, not THE debate.

-7 Responses to “All The Wine Blog Posts I Didn’t Write”
+7 thoughts on “All The Wine Blog Posts I Didn’t Write”

 With you on bloggers should be part of a wider PR debate…

 In regards to trips and dinners etc I do try and mention everything – it might just be a photo or a twitter mention of a specific wine though.
 Sometimes, as you mention, it is hard to find much worthwhile to report (and lists of tasting notes get really boring after a while, both to write and to read).
 And of course with time the memories fade, the notes get lost and something else pops up…

 it was amazing to meet you at Cantine Barbera with your wineblogger friends: I am sure there will be more opportunities to see each other and to taste again!

 I totally agree with you that bloggers have no obligations in writing every time and about everything they have visited or experienced, and that sometimes time flies by so quickly you simply don’t have enough time for all…